 Use of Mobile App

 Research shows that about fifty-two percent of the total time online users spend on the internet is on mobile applications.
-This resulted to $88.3 billion revenue from app stores global mobile app and in-app advertising last year.
+This resulted in $88.3 billion in revenue from app stores’ global mobile app and in-app advertising last year.